 South of Ebbetts Pass

-Though the Mokelumne Wilderness ends just North of Ebbetts Pass the Southbound backpacker on the Pacific Crest Trail will remain in the Toiyabe National Forest across Highway 4 to hike into and across the Carson Iceberg Wilderness to Sonora Pass.
+Though the Mokelumne Wilderness ends just North of Ebbetts Pass the Southbound backpacker on the Pacific Crest Trail remains in the Toiyabe National Forest as we cross Highway 4 hiking into and across the Carson Iceberg Wilderness to Sonora Pass.

 South of Sonora Pass

-The Toiyabe NF first wraps around the Eastern Boundary of Emigrant Wilderness, then South of Emigrant Wilderness wraps around the Eastern boundary of Yosemite as the Hoover Wilderness.
+The Toiyabe National Forest wraps around the Eastern Boundary of Emigrant Wilderness South of Sonora Pass, South of Emigrant Wilderness it continues to make up the Eastern flank of the as the Hoover Wilderness.
 The Toiyabe extends South almost down to Highway 120, the Tioga Road.

-The Toiyabe offically administers small bits the Pacific Crest Trail as the trail moves back and forth across the Eastern Boundary as it winds through the mountaintops.
+South of Sonora Pass the Toiyabe officially administers small bits the Pacific Crest Trail as the trail moves back and forth across its Easternmost Boundary as it winds through the mountaintops poking out like a pin cushion on the Leavitt Peak Massif.

-Though the Southbound Pacific Crest trailhead at Sonora Pass is within, and posted by, the Stanislaus National Forest, the Pacific Crest Trail route South along the Sierra Crest crossing Leavitt Peak wobbles back and forth, bouncing between the Stanislaus and Toiyabe National Forests.
+Though the Southbound Pacific Crest trailhead at Sonora Pass is within, and posted by, the Stanislaus National Forest, the Pacific Crest Trail route South along the Sierra Crest crossing Leavitt Peak wobbles back and forth bouncing between the edges of the Stanislaus and Toiyabe National Forests sharing the Sierra Crestline.

-After descending the Southern side of Leavitt Peak, the PCT turns East at Kennedy Canyon into the Toiyabe National Forest and remains within the Toiyabe South until entering Yosemite National Park through Dorothy Lake Pass.
+After descending the Southern flank of Leavitt Peak the PCT turns East down Kennedy Canyon into the Toiyabe National Forest and remains within the Toiyabe South until entering Yosemite National Park through Dorothy Lake Pass.

-The Toiyabe National Forest continues Southeast of the Yosemite National Park to mark out Northeastern border line between Yosemite and the Toiyabe administered Hoover Wilderness, almost all the way down to Highway 120, the Tioga Road.
+The Toiyabe administers the East flank of the Sierra South of our entrance into Yosemite as the Hoover Wilderness almost all the way down to Highway 120, the Tioga Road.

 Vast Extent of the Toiyabe National Forest

 The Toiyabe National Forest is vast.
-It extends all the way down the Eastern Flank of the High Sierras from the Carson Range on the Eastern shore of Lake Tahoe through Carson Pass, Ebbetts. and Sonora Passes, then moves a bit East to make up the Eastern boundary of both the Emigrant Wilderness and the whole Northeastern boundary of Yosemite National Park.
+It extends all the way down the Eastern Flank of the High Sierra from the East flank of the Carson Range wrapping around the Eastern shore of Lake Tahoe South through Carson Pass, Ebbetts. and Sonora Passes, then moves a bit East to make up the Eastern boundary of both the Emigrant Wilderness and the whole North Yosemite Backcountry.

 Toiyabe National Forest Resupply